Cyberdad247/I-Creations/firebase_integration_research.md

 ## Next Steps
 1. Design a comprehensive Firebase integration architecture
+2. Design the data structure for the visual builder workflows in firebase
-2. Implement Firebase Authentication for user management
+3. Implement Firebase Authentication for user management
-3. Migrate data storage to Firebase database solutions
+4. Migrate data storage to Firebase database solutions
-4. Configure Firebase hosting for deployment
+5. Configure Firebase hosting for deployment
+6. Implement the Agent Visual Builder using React/Next.js
+7. Implement the error checking and validation of the workflows
+8. Implement the integration of the visual builder with the firebase real time database/firestore
-5. Update existing code for Firebase compatibility
+9. Update existing code for Firebase compatibility
+10. Test the agent visual builder integration
-6. Test the integrated system
+11. Test the integrated system
-7. Deploy the enhanced Creation AI Ecosystem
+12. Deploy the enhanced Creation AI Ecosystem